Opening on Feb 16, 2026

 The London Coliseum seating plan will help you find the best seats in the theater.

-Available facilities: restrooms, bar, elevator
+Available facilities: elevator, restrooms, bar

 Accessibility: wheelchair accessible, guide dogs allowed, hearing assistance, access performances, accessible restrooms, audio description

-A- The opera is playing at the London Coliseum in London.
+The opera is playing at the London Coliseum in London.

-A- It’s a satirical opera exploring a city built on greed and pleasure, where rules don’t apply and survival depends on indulgence.
+It’s a satirical opera exploring a city built on greed and pleasure, where rules don’t apply and survival depends on indulgence.

-A- The running time is 2 hours 30 minutes with one intermission(s).
+The running time is 2 hours 30 minutes with one intermission(s).

-A- Yes, all ENO productions, including this one, are performed in English with surtitles displayed above the stage.
+Yes, all ENO productions, including this one, are performed in English with surtitles displayed above the stage.